Last updated on June 30th, 2026

 Fruita Historic District

-The Fruita Historic District is the closest area to Torrey and has the most options when it comes to places to stay!
+The Fruita Historic District is the closest area to Torrey and has the most lodging options!

 Fruita Campground

-From March 1 to October 31, the sites are reservation only and between November 1 and February 28, the sites are all first come, first served.
+From March 1 to October 31, the sites are reservation only.
+Between November 1 and February 28, the sites are all first come, first served.
 It usually books up months in advance, so make sure to plan ahead!

-Each site has a picnic table and firepit and/or an above ground grill, but there are no individual services like water or electric hookups.
+Each site has a picnic table and firepit and/or an above ground grill.
+Also, there are no individual services like water or electric hookups.
 There is an RV dump and potable water fill up near loops A and B, though.

 Dispersed Camping